-Last Sunday evening I was awakened by a phone call from my brother in sheer panic demanding to know if I was at the annual Route 91 concert.
+Last Sunday evening I was awakened by a phone call from my brother in a sheer panic demanding to know if I was at the annual Route 91 concert.
 A fair question as I frequent country concerts and this time last year would have been on the west side of the stage singing the words back to the headliner.

 While I was not in attendance that night, many of my friends were.
 I cannot even begin to comprehend how it felt to be there that night and my heart truly goes out to them and the first responders who went above and beyond.

 I struggle to find the words to describe how personal this is.
 If you’re not a local you may not realize in all actuality what a small town Las Vegas is, on top of that, the country community is just as small and just as close, if not more tight-knit.
 I’ve heard many people ask why so many of us are upset by this, “But did you know them personally?
 Were you close?”.
 As if there has to be a justification for being heartbroken by an attack on thousands of innocent people as if there is a hierarchy to be allowed to be touched by this tragedy.

 I feel Keith Urban described it best when he was speaking with Bobby Bones that Monday morning stating, “First of all they were just innocent human beings out having a great time who were horrifically taken.
 As well that’s the country music community.
 They’re family.
 That’s basically like saying to me like people who are in the congregation at our church.
 I may not know them but we go to the same church.”

 We are all a part of the same church.